 It comes as no surprise, then, that telecoms and the corporate world more broadly are reappraising talent recruitment.
 After all, there is no sign of the shift to freelance faltering; right now, 90% of freelancers say they’re highly satisfied.
 A further 97% say that they have absolutely no desire to return to traditional work – which shows that the freelance model is here to stay.

-The business case for hiring talent on demand
+The business case for hiring talent on demand to fill the skills gap

 Moreover, there is a strong business case for tapping into the freelance talent marketplace.
 According to Salim Ismail, Canadian serial entrepreneur, angel investor, technology strategist, and author of Exponential Organizations, leveraging talent on demand is key to staying agile in today’s environment.
 Whereas once a large workforce differentiated an enterprise, today, that same asset can become a crutch.
 Ultimately, large, cumbersome workforces can reduce maneuverability and slow down the operation.